thinkclay/KO3-Event/README.md

-# prggmr
+# Event Module for Kohana 3.x

-lightweight, intuitive event-processing library for PHP 5.3+ applications
+Lightweight, intuitive event-processing library for PHP 5.3+ applications built using the [prggmr](https://github.com/nwhitingx/prggmr) event framework by [Nickolas Whiting](http://github.com/nwhitingx)

 ## Introduction

-prggmr implements a fast event-processing engine for use with developing event driven applications in PHP 5.3+.
+The Kohana Event Module implements a fast event-processing engine for use with developing event driven applications in PHP 5.3+.
 It's incredibly simple, is driven by a robust engine that allows for event chaining, halting, states, asynchronous execution and robust subscriptions.